STAT545-UBC-hw-2018-19/hw02-curtis77/Gapminder-Exploration.md

 ## Basic Exploration of Data

-We can figure out what kind of dataset is by using the following command:
+We can figure out what kind of dataset it is by using the following command:

 ```r
 class(gapminder)